This post contains affiliate links which means I may earn a small commission when you click on a link.

 I’ve used these pens for marking my scriptures, adding borders to my journal, making my to-do lists stand out in my planner, and doodling while I’m taking notes.
 They were one of the first supplies I bought to go with my planner and I have continued to use them for almost everything.
 The best part is they don’t bleed through.

-The last final goodie I loved was this pencil bag.
+The last final goodie I love is this pencil bag.
 While my Staedtler pens all have their own case, all of my extras needed a home.
 I use highlighters to mark things I want to remember.
 My pencil for the ever-changing things on my calendar.
 And the little pockets hold extra stickers or sticky notes for those extra details you might want to add.
 This bag is a great way of keeping those loose items organized and in one place.
 It makes it even easier to find your essentials when you need them.
 It’s great for traveling or just to keep in your drawer.
+I especially love how the top slides down for easy viewing of the bag contents.

 So what do you think?
 What are some of your favorite planner and journal treasures?
 I’d love to hear about what you’ve tried — what has worked and helped you the most?